tacettinkustu/my-digital-clock/README.md

 This will open the project in your default browser at \`http://localhost:3000\`.
 The clock will start running and update every second.

-## File Structure

-Here’s an overview of the main files in the project:

-\`\`\`plaintext
-src/
-│
-├── App.js          # Main app component that renders the clock ├── Clock.js        # Component that handles the 7-segment clock display
-├── Clock.css       # Styling for the 7-segment clock
-└── index.js        # Entry point for the React application
-\`\`\`

 ## Future Enhancements

 - **AM/PM Format**: Option to toggle between 24-hour and 12-hour formats.